Record dynamics of evolving metastable systems: theory and applications: Applications

-The ROM is defined either on a two dimensional lattice or on a three dimensional stack of layers.
-It takes into account the existence of an upper critical magnetic field by having a maximum number of flux lines per lattice site, and its Monte Carlo dynamics is defined at all temperatures.
+The first term represents the repulsion energy due to vortex-vortex interaction within a layer, and the second the vortex self energy.
+As already mentioned, interactions beyond nearest neighbors are neglected.
+We set $A_{0}\stackrel{\rm def}{=} A_{ii}=1$, $ A_{1}\stackrel{\rm def}{=}A_{ij}$ if $i$ and $j$ are nearest neighbors on the same layer, and $A_{ij}=0$ otherwise.
+The third term represents the interaction of the vortex pancakes with the pinning centers. $A^{p}$ is a random potential and we assume for simplicity that $A^{p}$ has the following distribution $P\left( A^{p}\right) =\left( 1-p\right) \delta\left( A^{p}\right) -p\delta\left( A^{p}-A_{0}^{p}\right) $ The pinning strength $\left| A_{0}^{p}\right|$ represents the total action of the pinning centers located on a site.
+In the simulations described here $ A_{0}^{p} =-0.3$.
+Finally the last term in Eq. \eqref{ROM_hamilton} describes the interactions between the vortex sections in different layers.
+This term is a nearest neighbor quadratic interaction along the $z$ axis, so that the number of vortices in neighboring cells along the $z$ direction tends to be the same.

+The parameters of the model are defined in units of $A_{0}$.
+The time is measured in units of Monte Carlo (MC) sweeps.
+We assume the external magnetic field to be applied perpendicularly to the planes and for this reason we only consider motion of the vortex pancakes within the planes and use periodic boundary conditions in the $z$-direction.
+Each individual Monte Carlo update consists in selecting a vortex pancake at random and moving it to a randomly selected neighbour position.
+As always in Metropolis importance sampling the movement of the vortex is automatically accepted if the energy of the system decreases or remain unchanged.
+If the energy of the system increases, the movement is accepted with probability $\exp(-\Delta E/T)$. }

 The low temperature dynamical evolution of the response to a magnetic field quickly ramped up to a constant value at $t=0$ is shown in Fig.~\ref{fig:steps}, taken from~\cite{Oliveira05}.
-The number $N(t)$ of vortices, which is plotted versus the logarithm of time, mainly changes through nearly vertical steps which punctuate equilibrium-like plateau values.
+The total number $N(t)$ of vortices, which is plotted versus the logarithm of time, mainly changes through nearly vertical steps which punctuate equilibrium-like plateau values.
 The overwhelming majority of steps leads irreversibly to a higher number of vortices and we hence identify them with our quakes.

 The quake size is the number $v$ of vortices it allows to enter the system and its Probability Density Function of $v$ is shown in the insert of Fig.~\ref{fig:log-Poisson} for several different temperatures and three different observation times, all starting at $t_{{\rm w}}=1000$ MC sweeps.
 Statistical insight into the time evolution in the number of vortices present within the system is provided by Fig.~\ref{fig:log-Poisson}, where the empirical distributions of $N(t)$ are displayed for three different times, which are equidistantly placed on a logarithmic time axis.
 The insert in Fig.~\ref{fig:log-Poisson} shows the tail of the probability density function of the number of vortices, $p(v)$, entering during a single quake.
 To a good approximation, the tail is exponential and the time and temperature dependence of of $p(v)$ are negligible, except for the highest temperature $T=0.5$.
 From Eq.\eqref{logPoisson}, the probability that exactly $q$ quakes occur during the time interval $[t_{w},t_{w}+t]$ is log-Poisson distributed according to